Pain in the spine shown on a digital image

 The positive effects of ESI can be remarkable.
 Though not universally successful, for a great many patients they provide pain relief and increased mobility, sometimes for many weeks, months, or even years.
 They may enable patients to engage in physical therapy and increased exercise that can bring further relief.
 While some patients experience major relief after just one injection, others may benefit from several — administered at prescribed intervals.

-Conditions Frequently Treated with Epidural Steroid Injections
+Types of Conditions Treated with Epidural Steroid Injections

 Patients who have been diagnosed with any of the following conditions may be good candidates for this course of treatment:

-• Spinal stenosis — narrowing of the spinal canal that results in pressure on nerve roots resulting in back and leg pain, especially when walking or standing
+• Spinal stenosis narrowing of the spinal canal that results in pressure on nerve roots resulting in back and leg pain, especially when walking or standing

 • Spondylolisthesis — weakness of the lower vertebrae that causes one vertebra to slip forward, compressing nerve roots, resulting in pain